 CDWR has been releasing various estimates of the long-term reliability and delivery capability ("deliverability") of the SWP since 2014.
-The 2013 SWP Final Reliability Report, dated December 2014, estimated the long-term reliability of SWP supplies at 58% of maximum Table A Amounts, projected through the year 2033.
+The 2013 SWP Final Reliability Report, dated December 2014, estimated the long-term reliability of SWP supplies at 58% of maximum Table A quantities, projected through the year 2033.

-CDWR issued Delivery Capability reports in 2015, 2017, and 2019, all of which used an 82-year hydrologic record (1922 through 2003) for computer model simulations of potential hydrologic conditions (runoff and precipitation patterns) for long-term average delivery, and deliveries during typical wet years and typical dry years.
+CDWR issued Delivery Capability reports in 2015, 2017, 2019, and 2021.
+The first three of which used an 82-year hydrologic record (1922 through 2003) for computer model simulations of potential hydrologic conditions (runoff and precipitation patterns) for long-term average delivery, and deliveries during typical wet years and typical dry years.
+The 2021 Report used a 93-year hydrologic record (1922-2015).
 Each successive report updated conditions of land use, upstream flow regulations, and sea levels characteristics to the current year.
 Based on these reports, the long-term SWP reliability figure of 58% continued to be used in these Engineer's Reports through 2017/2018; a 62% long-term average deliverability figure was used in the 2018/2019 and 2019/2020 Engineer's Reports; and a 58% long-term average deliverability figure was used in the 2020/2021 Engineer's Report.